-STUDENT INTERVENTION TEAM - provided by Kemesha Wilmot, Interim Dean of Students
+STUDENT INTERVENTION TEAM - provided by Dr. Kemesha Wilmot, Dean of Students

 The purpose of the Student Intervention Team (SIT) is to provide a proactive approach to engaging students who may be at risk or in crisis.
-The Student Intervention Team is comprised of professionals from the Division of Student Affairs, to include the Dean of Students, Counseling and Psychological Services, Housing and Residential Life, Office of AccessAbility, Wellness Education, Office of Student Conduct, Office of Equity and Diversity, and Public Safety.
+The Student Intervention Team is comprised of professionals from the Division of Student Affairs and the Division of Academic Affairs, to include the Dean of Students, Counseling and Psychological Services, Housing and Residential Life, Office of AccessAbility Services, Wellness Education, Office of Student Conduct, Office of Equity and Diversity, Academic Success Center, and Public Safety.
 The Team works to provide interventions, resources, and support for students who may be experiencing mental health concerns, substance abuse issues, physical assault, or other needed supports.
 The SIT team meets weekly to review case reports and is directed by the Dean of Students.

-PREVENTION PROGRAMS, provided by Sandra Rose-Zak, Coordinator for Wellness Education and Promotion
+PREVENTION PROGRAMS, provided by Angela Bazin, Director, Wellness Education Outreach and Veteran Care